Best International Travel Insurance for US Citizens in 2026

 Israel Healthcare costs can be high; recommended.

-Cruise Destinations Requiring Medical Evacuation Insurance
+Cruise Destinations Requiring Medical Evacuation Insurance:

 Schengen Europe Requires €30,000 emergency medical coverage for visa/entry.